enferex/GoFindOpt/README.md

 look like, check out 'man 3 getopt' and look for the 'optstring' definition.

 #### Output
-GoFindOut presents its findings as CSV where each line is a potential getopt optstring.
+GoFindOpt presents its findings as CSV where each line is a potential getopt optstring.
 ```
     # elf object name , potential optstring , Vaild or Not Valid